NASA-AMMOS/aerie/GOVERNANCE.md

 - On-boarding new sponsors and stakeholders
 - Addressing any legal considerations

-The current list of PMC members is maintained TBD.
-If your project or organization is planning to use Aerie and you would like to join the PMC, please contact TBD....
+The current list of PMC members is currently in work.
+If your project or organization is planning to use Aerie and you would like to join the PMC, please contact aerie_support@jpl.nasa.gov.

 ### Scope